DISK: Differentiable Sparse Kernel Complex for Efficient Spatially-Variant Convolution: Introduction

-Beyond single-kernel approximation, our framework provides a powerful foundation for efficient spatially varying filtering.
-In such applications, a primary challenge is often the prohibitive overhead of generating a unique kernel for each pixel, a cost that can become a significant performance bottleneck.
-We address this with a novel filter-space interpolation scheme.
-Our method first pre-computes an optimized basis of sparse filters that span a desired range of effects.
-At runtime, a unique sparse filter is then synthesized for each pixel by simply interpolating this compact set of basis filters.
-This strategy reduces the per-pixel kernel synthesis cost to a minimal set of multiply-add operations, effectively decoupling the kernel generation complexity from the image resolution and enabling complex, spatially varying effects with negligible performance impact.
+Beyond single-kernel approximation, our framework supports efficient, multidimensional spatially varying (SV) filtering.
+The main challenge is the cost of generating a unique kernel per pixel, which often creates a significant performance bottleneck.
+We address this with filter-space interpolation: we precompute an optimized basis of sparse filters spanning the target effect range, then synthesize per-pixel kernels at runtime by interpolating this compact basis.
+This strategy reduces per-pixel synthesis to a minimal set of multiply-add operations, decoupling kernel-generation cost from image resolution and enabling sophisticated SV effects with negligible overhead.

-Our contributions are as follows: \begin{itemize} \item A novel differentiable framework for decomposing a dense, arbitrary kernel into a sequence of optimized sparse layers, enabling efficient, high-fidelity approximation. \item A robust initialization scheme, combining a general radial strategy for stable convergence with a sparse sampling method for capturing non-convex kernels. \item A filter-space interpolation method for high-performance, spatially-varying filtering that decouples kernel synthesis cost from image resolution. \end{itemize}
+Our contributions are as follows: \begin{itemize} \item A differentiable framework for decomposing a dense, arbitrary kernel into a sequence of optimized sparse layers, enabling efficient, high-fidelity approximation. \item An initialization scheme, combining a general radial strategy for stable convergence with a sparse sampling method for capturing non-convex kernels. \item A filter-space interpolation method for high-performance, spatially-varying filtering that decouples kernel synthesis cost from image resolution. \end{itemize}